Mavis-smile/CPC357-Assignment2/README.md

 - **Firebase Hosting**
 - Any CDN or static web server

 **Requirements:**
-- HTTPS is required for camera and geolocation permissions
+- HTTPS is required for secure access
 - Configure Firebase project credentials in `src/firebase.ts`

 ---